AdobeDocs/acrobat-sign-developer-guide/src/pages/overview/developer_guide/oauth.md

 ## Revoking a token

 You can revoke both access tokens and refresh tokens.
 If an access token is revoked and it has a corresponding refresh token, the refresh token is also revoked.
 When a refresh token is revoked, all the access tokens issued from that refresh token are also revoked.
-Revoke tokens via a POST call to the /oauth/v2/revoke endpoint (using the <span style="color: red;">api_access_point</span> retrieved in the Access Token Request step) with the following:
+Revoke tokens via a POST call to the /oauth/v2/revoke endpoint (using the api_access_point retrieved in the Access Token Request step) with the following:

 | Parameter | Value | Required? |
 |---|---|---|